Updated for Xcode 14.0 beta 1

 The project we’ll be making is called iDine, and is a restaurant app that lists items in a menu and helps folks place orders.
 I’ve designed the project specifically so that it covers as many different techniques as possible to give you a good grounding in how things work in SwiftUI.
 Of course, we’re also building a real project at the same time – it’s going to be busy!

-To get started, please create a new iOS project in Xcode called “iDine”, choosing the Single View App template and choosing SwiftUI for the Interface, but please leave all the checkboxes unchecked.
+To get started, please create a new iOS project in Xcode called “iDine”, choosing the App template.
+You should also select SwiftUI for the Interface, but please leave all the checkboxes unchecked.

 There are quite a few assets provided for this project that you need to copy in before you start.
 These are all in the assets for this project, which you can download here: https://www.hackingwithswift.com/samples/idine.zip.

 Please copy them into your project like this:

 Codabledata from a bundle.
 This is not related to SwiftUI, so we won’t be covering it here.

 OK, that’s it – we’re ready to go!